mirisuzanne/miriamsuzanne/content/art/theater/vm.rst

 .. _It Grows Wild: https://www.facebook.com/itgrowswild/

 In my mind it has a subtitle:
-*Why Is No One Talking About The Mouthfeel?*
+`Why Is No One Talking About The Mouthfeel?`_
 Parts of it
 (especially the opening)
 are familiar if you've read my work.
 Most of it is new material.

+.. _`Why Is No One Talking About The Mouthfeel?`: https://www.youtube.com/watch?v=j1dJ8whOM8E

 .. callmacro:: content/macros.j2#btn
   :url: '/writing/scripts/mygender/'

   Read the script

 ..
 [1] I don't assume trans men *want* a monologue, but they do also, sometimes, have vaginas…